Left: Bosch generator (old version, rear view):

 4 - noise suppression capacitor.

-Right: Bosch generator of the new generation can be recognized by the cover (1).
+Right: The new generation Bosch alternator can be identified by the cover (1).
 Position (2) shows the B+ cable to the battery.

-When the ignition is switched on, voltage is applied to terminal 15.
-The alternator, however, is not yet running and therefore the unpowered D+ contact acts as «minus».
-The indicator flashes because there is a potential difference between the on-board network, which is powered by the battery, and the idle generator.
+When the ignition is switched on, voltage is supplied to terminal 15.
+However, the generator is not yet running and therefore the D+ contact, which is not supplied with power, acts as a "minus".
+The indicator flashes because there is a potential difference between the on-board network, which is supplied by the battery, and the non-operating generator.

-If the engine is started and the generator has reached the required speed for charging, the voltage regulator connects it to the on-board network.
-Power is now supplied from terminal 15 and additionally from terminal D+.
+If the engine is running and the generator has reached the required number of revolutions for charging, the voltage regulator connects it to the on-board network.
+Now power comes from terminal 15 and additionally from terminal D+.
 When there is no potential difference, the charge indicator goes out.

-When the ignition is switched on, the lit charge indicator should «pre-excite» generator.
-Only in this case, the generator will be able to produce current already at low speeds.
-However, pre-excitation is only necessary when the generator is first started.
+When the ignition is turned on, the lit charge indicator should "pre-excite" the generator.
+Only in this case will the generator be able to produce current already at low speeds.
+However, pre-excite is only necessary when the generator is first started.